PennyLeScroche/PennyLeScroche.github.io/notes.md

 Other conditions such as curses, poisons, etc can be incurred which will require specific actions

+Advance only between adventures, or if you can get extended rest in a safe place.

 #### Game about magic

 has schools of magic such as crystals, runes, and channeling